marktodman/voyage-vert/testing.md

 ## Lighthouse Reports

-All pages accessible from the Navbar to authenticated users and superusers were tested for Performance, Accessibility, Best Pracitices and SEO using Lighthouse in Chrome Developer Tools.
+All pages accessible from the Navbar to authenticated users and superusers were tested for Performance, Accessibility, Best Practices and SEO using Lighthouse in Chrome Developer Tools.

 Home Page: